zenetio/envs-curated-list/README.md

 |        11 | [tfmaker](https://github.com/zenetio/envs-curated-list/blob/main/linux_env/tfmaker_export.yml)     | Use TensorFlow Maker package                    |
 |        12 | [tfod](https://github.com/zenetio/envs-curated-list/blob/main/linux_env/tfod_export.yml)        | Use TensorFlow Object Detection package         |
 |        13 | [yolov5](https://github.com/zenetio/envs-curated-list/blob/main/linux_env/yolov5_export.yml)      | Use to run Yolov5 model                         |

+Creating requirements files can sometimes be challenging, especially when dealing with libraries that have different version requirements.
+The curated list of environment files can help alleviate this issue by providing pre-configured environments with compatible versions of libraries and dependencies.
+Developers can reference these files as a starting point, ensuring a smoother process of creating requirements files tailored to their specific needs.